Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Inside of each day, we have 1,440 minutes.
 Fearless people maximize those little moments by leaning into discomfort and taking calculated risks.
 They know that fearlessness isn’t just a mindset; it’s about taking action.”

-Fletcher was one of the first female sports agents in professional sports and is now an entrepreneur and author of four books including Fearless at Work: A Winner’s Guide to Negotiating and The Business of Being the Best.
-She focuses on strengthening relationships, teamwork and negotiations.
+Fletcher was one of the first female sports agents in professional sports.
+Often called the “female Jerry Maguire,” she represented top athletes before transitioning to entrepreneurship and speaking.
+She has authored four books including Fearless at Work: A Winner’s Guide to Negotiating and The Business of Being the Best.

 Seth Godin